Emergency Food Storage For Long Term Power Outages

 This will last you through most minor problems like a power outage from a storm or a blimp with the power company.

-Once you have a three-day supply, focus on building up a one-month supply.
+Once you have a three-day supply, focus on building up 2 weeks.

-Then, over the next several months, focus on building up a one-year supply.
+Then, over the next several months, focus on building up a one-month supply.

-If you prefer a faster, simpler method, you can purchase bulk specialty sealed foods from survival food storage companies.
+If you prefer a faster, simpler method, purchase bulk freeze dried food buckets online.

 I personally use Valley Food Storage.